top of page

 Active residential and commercial development — particularly along the I-88 corridor and around the Lisle-Naperville border — puts ongoing pressure on existing trees.

-Our Services in Lisle
+Our Tree Services in Lisle

-Plant Health Care — Comprehensive pest and disease management, iron chlorosis treatment, EAB management, soil health programs, and annual PHC subscriptions.
+Comprehensive pest and disease management, iron chlorosis treatment, EAB management, soil health programs, and annual PHC subscriptions.
 Our treatment protocols incorporate research from the Morton Arboretum and the Chicago Region Trees Initiative.

 Tree Risk Assessment (TRAQ) — Formal assessments with written reports for homeowners, property managers, and insurance documentation.

-Construction Consulting — Pre-construction tree surveys and preservation planning.
+Pre-construction tree surveys and preservation planning.
 Critical for development along the I-88 corridor and residential renovation projects.

 Tree Removal — Planned removals with permit coordination and replacement planting guidance aligned with Lisle's canopy coverage goals.

-Air Spade Services — Root zone diagnostics for trees affected by DuPage River flooding, clay soil compaction, and construction damage.
+Root zone diagnostics for trees affected by DuPage River flooding, clay soil compaction, and construction damage.

-Tree Planting — Species selection informed by Morton Arboretum research and trial data.
+Species selection informed by Morton Arboretum research and trial data.
 We emphasize climate-adapted, diverse species suited to Lisle's specific soil and drainage conditions.

 Call 630-235-3489Request a Consultation Online